garyzhubc/STAT406-2017/Lecture2/README.md

 reduced <- lm(MORT ~ POOR + HC + NOX + HOUS + NONW, data=x.tr)
 ```

-Although the full model fits the data better than the reduced one, its predictions on the test set are better:
+Although the **full** model fits the data better than the reduced one (see Lecture 1), its predictions on the test set are better:

 ``` r
 x.te <- read.table('../Lecture1/pollution-test.dat', header=TRUE, sep=',')